tataraba/django-slideshow/README.md

 python manage.py runserver
 ```

+And that's it!

-And that's it.
-You should be able to navigate to http://127.0.0.1:8000 and see the landing page for a Perfectly Simple Django Slidshew App (slidjo for short).
+You should be able to navigate to http://127.0.0.1:8000 and see the landing page for a **Perfectly Simple Django Slidshew App** (_slidjo_ for short).

-## Usage <a name = "usage"></a>
+## :hammer: Usage <a name = "usage"></a>

-The slidjo app allows you to create slideshows using [reveal.js](https://revealjs.com).
+The _slidjo_ app allows you to create slideshows using [reveal.js](https://revealjs.com).

-All you need to do is create an html file containing only the appropriate revealjs markup, and then upload that file using the "Create Slideshow" feature.
+All you need to do is create an `html` file containing only the appropriate revealjs markup, and then upload that file using the "Create Slideshow" feature.

 You'll be able to add a title and description for your slideshow, and later, add it to "Events" that you can also create within the app.

-More details on this will be coming later, but for the most part, your file might look like this:
+More details on this will be coming later, but as a quick primer, your `html` file might look like this:

 ```html
 <!-- sample.html -->